gyng/home-grafana-victoriametrics-stack/README.md

 # home-grafana-victoriametrics-stack

 Unsecured, minimal, Grafana + VictoriaMetrics + node_exporter stack
-that should cover some your home monitoring needs.
+that should cover your basic your home monitoring needs.

 Aims to be easy to set up and intended for small home network use.